acuminous/filby/README.md

 #### rdf.startNotifications(): Promise&lt;void&gt;
 Starts polling the database for notifications

+#### rdf.stopNotifications(): Promise&lt;void&gt;
+Stops polling the database for notifications, and waits for any inflight notifications to complete.

 #### rdf.stop(): Promise&lt;void&gt;
 Stops polling for notifications then disconnects from the database